MercersKitchen/Introductory-CS/README.md

 Hyperlinks: <a href="https://github.com/QEHS-Websites/Overview">Click Here</a>

+Portfolio Development and Website Hosting on GitHub
+- Advanced: RPi LAMP Website Mirroring (See Mr. Mercer)

 ---

 # Android App Development

 Hyperlinks: <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview">Click Here</a>

+---

 ### Other details: this *Science Option* does **not** include a *Diploma Exam*
 - "The Grade" is only between the student and Mr. Mercer